-If you’re an author, you’ll need to market you and your books.
+If you’re an author, you’ll need to market youself and your books.

 The first thing you’ll need is an author website, and visuals should be a part of it.

-You’ll need visuals for your header, your pages, and each of your blog posts.
+You’ll need visuals for your header, webpages, and each blog post.

 You’ll also need headers and banners for your social media networks, like Facebook, LinkedIn, TikTok, and Twitter.